cosmos/sdk-tutorials/feegrant/index.md

 simd q bank balances $CAROL_KEY
 ```

-Notice how Carol lost the `500stake` that we added to the transaction, while Bob was the one who signed.
+Notice how Carol no longer has the `500stake` that was added to the transaction that Bob signed.

 View the allowance again: